Skip to Main Content

 “We need to be involved in transforming people and transforming the world.”

 The celebration was led by a diversity of presentations and cultures.
-Four youth—Naylah Handley, Cooper Matyja, and Christopher Smith Jr.—performed a reader’s theatre piece that imagined how King may have struggled with God’s call on his life, particularly the risks of speaking truth to power.
+Three youth—Naylah Handley, Cooper Matyja, and Christopher Smith Jr.—performed a reader’s theatre piece that imagined how King may have struggled with God’s call on his life, particularly the risks of speaking truth to power.

 With enthusiasm and heart, the Northern Illinois Conference Filipino-American Choir sang Mark Miller’s song, “Justice Will Rise.”
 Miller is a United Methodist musician and songwriter.
 Trinity’s choir encouraged worshipers in their work for Jesus’s love and justice through the song, “We’ve Come This Far by Faith.”